ClinicalTrialsTeam/ctfrontier/backend/README.md

 1. Connect to the postgres docker container: `docker exec -it --user postgres pgdb /bin/bash`
 1. Run the basic_search.sql script with the command: `psql -d aact -f database/scripts/basic_search.sql`
+1. Connect to the aact database `psql -d aact`
+1. Use the command `\dv` to list the views and verify that basic_search appears in the list of views.

 #### Parameters